antonkatz/binogi-completed-challenge/readme.md

 # Completed Code Challenge Notes
 - Environmental variables containing Spotify client id and secret should be set automatically for testing as to avoid using production credentails.
+- Within a more formal environment, I would have done much more rebasing of commits.
+For the challange I chose not to allowing to see the exact history of my actions.

 # Laravel Code Challenge